mefix007/alx-low_level_programming/0x00-hello_world/README.md

-creating a script of preprocessing
+ a script that compiles a C file but does not link